rendg80/Part-Bricolage/README.md

 The code is released under the GPL License.
 Please view the LICENSE.md file for the same.

 ---------------------------------------------------------------------------------------------------------------------------
-In case of any queries, please feel free to email ss965@cam.ac.uk.
+In case of any queries, please feel free to email ss965@cam.ac.uk or sukritshankar@gmail.com.
 We shall strive our best to make the software amenable and useful for your cause.
 ---------------------------------------------------------------------------------------------------------------------------